-Large amounts of air exchange are perfect for the summertime when you need to vent the hot stale air from your room but during the cooler months you’ll want to slow your extraction down so the air has time to heat up to optimal levels to facilitate plant growth.
-We stock a range of fan controllers so you can set your fan to the exact speed required.
-Fan Speed Controllers can also seriously reduce the amount of noise generated by your fan whilst still maintaining airflow so your fan won’t be as intrusive wherever it’s situated.
+Large amounts of air exchange are perfect for the summertime when you need to vent the hot stale air from your room.
+However, during the cooler months, you’ll want to slow your extraction down, and allow the air to heat up to optimal levels to facilitate your plant's growth.
+Only running your fans, particularly EC fans, at the speed they need to, will save you money over time.
+We stock a range of fan controllers to suit your extraction fans, so you can set your fan to the exact speed required.
+Fan Speed Controllers can also seriously reduce the amount of noise generated by your fan whilst still maintaining airflow, so your fan won’t be as intrusive, or noticeable, wherever it’s situated.
+For more information on controlling your fans, and how to use controllers in your indoor garden, read our buyer's guide below.

 During the summertime, ambient temperatures can cause your indoor grow room temperature to soar which is why many growers keep their fans running at 100% during the hottest period of the year, especially during heat waves.